aubricus/lazy-dm-scripts/README.md

 Simple Python scripts to generate:

-* Names
+* Random Names
-* Items
+* Random Items
-* Traps
+* Random Traps
-* Monsters
+* Random Monsters

 Inspired by content from the [Return of the Lazy DM](https://slyflourish.com/returnofthelazydm/) from [Sky Flourish](https://skyflourish.com).

 ## Usage

-These are fairly standard Python scripts that can be run in the standard fashion:
+These are simple Python scripts that can be run in the standard fashion:

 ```python
 # python SCRIPT_FILE_NAME [OPTIONS...]